The Importance of a Life Insurance Review

 That is why it is critical to periodically conduct a life insurance review with your advisor.
 Unforeseen events in our lives, ranging from divorce to bankruptcy, can have devastating effects on how our beneficiaries are supported after our death.
 Tax and estate planning laws change frequently and may have unforeseen impacts on older policies.
 A simple review of your policies could mean the difference between assets reaching your loved ones or being frozen in probate court.

-At Mariner Wealth Advisors, our professionals have experience reviewing life insurance policies and can help ensure you have the appropriate coverage based on your objectives.
-We encourage you to discuss with your advisor your insurance policies and the role they play as part of your overall financial plan.
+At Mariner Wealth Advisors, our in-house risk management professionals will review your life insurance policies and can make recommendations to ensure that you have the appropriate coverage based on your objectives.
+Your wealth advisor will work alongside our risk management team to incorporate insurance strategies into your overall wealth plan.

 Mariner Wealth Advisors (“MWA”), is an SEC registered investment adviser with its principal place of business in the State of Kansas.
 Registration of an investment adviser does not imply a certain level of skill or training.
 MWA is in compliance with the current notice filing requirements imposed upon registered investment advisers by those states in which MWA maintains clients.
 MWA may only transact business in those states in which it is notice filed or qualifies for an exemption or exclusion from notice filing requirements.
 Any subsequent, direct communication by MWA with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
 For additional information about MWA, including fees and services, please contact MWA or refer to the Investment Adviser Public Disclosure website.
 Please read the disclosure statement carefully before you invest or send money.